-In this Code the word Member refers to Clinical Members.
+In this Code, Member refers to Clinical Members.
 Trainee Members are covered by the Code of Ethics and Complaints Procedure of their training body.

-In this Code the word ‘client’ refers to all those with whom the member has a professional relationship, including supervisees, trainees in training groups and participants in community groups or in an organisational setting.
+Client refers to all those with whom the member has a professional relationship, including supervisees, trainees in training groups and participants in community groups or in an organisational setting.
 In an organisational setting they may also be the organisation or a representative of the organisation (e.g. manager) who contracts on behalf of individuals or groups.
-In those circumstances there may be multiple clients to whom the Code applies.
+In those circumstances there may be multiple clients to whom The Code applies.